-Amounts shown in the Pension Benefits Table use a discount rate by participant which ranges from 3.53 percent to 4.06 percent for both the Pension Plan and income continuation agreements.
-For all named executive officers, benefits are calculated at earliest unreduced retirement age of 62 for the Retirement Plan and age 65 for the income continuation agreements, except for G. Wolter whose actual retirement date was used.
-All benefits are calculated using MRP 2007 combined mortality tables with fully generational scale MMP-2016.
+Amounts shown in the Pension Benefits Table use a discount rate by participant which ranges from 4.25 percent to 4.54 percent for both the Pension Plan and income continuation agreements.
+For all named executive officers, benefits are calculated at earliest unreduced retirement age of 62 for the Retirement Plan and age 65 for the income continuation agreements.
+All benefits are calculated using MRP 2007 combined mortality tables with fully generational scale MMP-2018.
 No preretirement decrement is assumed.
 Benefits are payable in the form of a life annuity for the Retirement Plan and a ten-year certain annuity for the income continuation agreements.
-See Footnote 13.c. of Notes to Consolidated Financial Statements in our annual report on Form 10-K for the year ended December 31, 2017, for additional information regarding the assumptions used to determine benefit obligations.
+See Footnote 13.c. of Notes to Consolidated Financial Statements in our annual report on Form 10-K for the year ended December 31, 2018, for additional information regarding the assumptions used to determine benefit obligations.

-2017 Nonqualified Deferred Compensation Table
+2018 Nonqualified Deferred Compensation Table

-Executive Contributions in 2017 Registrant Contributions in 2017 Aggregate Earnings in 2017 Aggregate Withdrawals/ Distributions Aggregate Balance as of 12/31/17
+Executive Contributions in 2018 Registrant Contributions in 2018 Aggregate Earnings in 2018 Aggregate Withdrawals/ Distributions Aggregate Balance as of 12/31/18

 Name (\$)(1) (\$)(2) (\$)(2) (\$) (\$)(3)

 (a) (b) (c) (d) (e) (f)

-Gary J. Wolter 80,000 - 75,216 75,033 1,092,564
+Jeffrey M. Keebler 72,000 - 9,115 - 174,625

 Deferred Compensation Plan

-Jeffrey M. Keebler 60,000 - 4,090 - 93,509
+Jeffrey C. Newman 60,000 - 31,753 - 503,848

 Deferred Compensation Plan

-Jeffrey C. Newman 48,000 - 26,010 - 412,094
+Lynn K. Hobbie - - - - •

 Deferred Compensation Plan

-Lynn K. Hobbie - - - - -
+Craig A. Fenrick - - - - •

 Deferred Compensation Plan

-Craig A. Fenrick - - - - -

-Deferred Compensation Plan

-Cari Anne Renlund - 8,034 978 - 17,280
+Cari Anne Renlund - 8,275 1,533 - 27,088

 Defined Contribution Supplemental Executive

 Retirement Plan

-(1) Amounts in this column are included in the "Salary" column in the 2017 Summary Compensation Table.

-(2) For G. Wolter, J. Keebler, and J. Newman, other than above-market earnings, amounts in this column are not included in the 2017 Summary Compensation Table.
-For C. A. Renlund, all earnings are included in the 2017 Summary Compensation Table, (see explanation of C. A. Renlund's participation in a defined contribution supplemental executive retirement plan in the narrative below).

-(3) For G. Wolter, J. Keebler, and J. Newman, employee salary deferrals and above-market earnings for prior years have been previously reported in the Summary Compensation Table for those years.
-The aggregate balance for the prior year was \$1,012,381 for G. Wolter, \$29,420 for J. Keebler, and \$338,084 for J. Newman.
-For C. A. Renlund, no amounts have been previously reported in the Summary Compensation Table as this is her initial year as a named executive officer.
+- (1) Amounts in this column are included in the "Salary" column in the 2018 Summary Compensation Table. - (2) For J. Keebler and J. Newman, other than above-market earnings, amounts in this column are not included in the 2018 Summary Compensation Table.
+For C. A. Renlund, all earnings are included in the 2018 Summary Compensation Table, (see explanation of C. A. Renlund's participation in a defined contribution supplemental executive retirement plan in the narrative below). - (3) For J. Keebler and J. Newman, employee salary deferrals and above-market earnings for prior years have been previously reported in the Summary Compensation Table for those years.
+The aggregate balance for the prior year was \$93,509 for J. Keebler, \$412,094 for J. Newman, and \$17,280 for C. A. Renlund.